sirius-ms/sirius/README.md

 The manual interpretation of tandem mass spectra is time-consuming and non-trivial.
-SIRIUS analyses the fragmentation pattern resulting in hypothetical fragmentation trees in which nodes are annotated with molecular formulas of the fragments and arcs represent fragmentation events.
+SIRIUS analyses the fragmentation pattern resulting in a hypothetical fragmentation tree, in which nodes are annotated with molecular formulas of the fragments and arcs (edges) represent fragmentation events (losses).
 SIRIUS allows for the automated and high-throughput analysis of small-compound MS data beyond elemental composition without requiring compound structures or a mass spectral database.